My Take on Candidiasis (yeast overgrowth)

 Change your diet to overcome a yeast-connected problem.

-Diet change is the single most effective way to rebuild strength and immunity from yeast overgrowth.
-Unless you get rid of the food that Candida albicans love and grow on, then they will win.
-They have the potential to to take over your gut and build colonies the size of NYC in a matter of minutes; even burrowing roots into the gut lining and going systemic into your blood where other organs can be affected and the immune system triggered.
+Diet change is the single most effective way to rebuild strength/immunity from yeast overgrowth.
+Unless you rid of the food that Candida albicans love and grow on (sugar, yeast to name a few) then they win because they can take over your gut and build colonies the size of NYC in a matter of minutes.
+Even burrow roots into gut lining (a.k.a. leaky gut) and go systemic in blood affecting other organs and triggering immune system.

-If Candida albicans get through the gut lining and into the blood, they can wrap around internal organs; the most common ones that they gravitate to are the liver, heart, and lungs.
-If that happens, it becomes more difficult to reverse a condition, called systemic yeast overgrowth.
-Not impossible though.
-I know this, because I healed myself from this condition; took me 3 years to conquer the beast.
+If Candida albicans get through the gut lining and into the blood, they can wrap around internal organs; the most common ones they gravitate to are liver, heart, and lungs.
+If that happens it’s far more difficult to reverse a condition called systemic yeast overgrowth.
+Not impossible.
+I know this because I healed myself from this condition and conquered the beast.

 My story

-I was diagnosed with systemic Candida in 2010 and was sick all the time with most of the above symptoms.
-I felt awful all the time and nearly gave up when a friend handed me a book called The Body Ecology Diet.
+I was diagnosed with systemic Candida in 2010 and sick with most of the above listed symptoms.
+I felt awful all the time and nearly gave up when a friend handed me a book called Body Ecology Diet (B.E.D.).
 That was my key to the life I have now.
-This book, this diet, helped me to find myself again and get me out of my pajamas; which was all I could wear because I was so bloated.
-Within a few weeks, I started to feel normal and have less discomfort.
+One where I no longer wear only pajama pants because anything else hurt my abdomen so bloated I was.
+In a few short weeks on B.E.D.
+I started to feel normal and have less discomfort.

 Keep yourself in check

 When Candida albicans overtake the good flora (probiotics) living in the gut than they can off gas harmful toxins that drain a human’s (their host) energy and leaves immune system susceptible to illness.
 True healing originates in your body being able to maintain itself the way that it is designed to do as a self-healing organism.
-A good place to start is to educate yourself on the inner ecosystem and consider what protocol you want to use to move forward.
+Start with educating yourself on the inner ecosystem and what protocol you want to use to move forward.

 Young Green Coconut Kefir